MIDIbox Hardware Platform, Motorfader NG Module

 Link to Forum Thread

-Thank-you goes to SmashTV who created the PCB layout and will provide the Kits in his MIDIbox Shop.
+Thank-you goes to SmashTV who created the PCB layout.
+PCBs are available in Modular Addict's MIDIbox Shop.